brandonshope/NGINX-WALLARM-LAB/README.md

-# NGINX OSS or Plus with Wallarm Inside
+# NGINX OSS or Plus with Wallarm Protection Module
 Introduction to Deploying Wallarm Nodes installed as a Dynamic Module in NGINX OSS or Plus

 ### Goals